 Bow river land use characterization

-The Bow River Phosphorus Management Plan was identified in the South Saskatchewan Regional Plan as a pilot for testing and demonstrating how management frameworks can be implemented through collaboration and shared stewardship to address an environmental issue.
+The Bow River Phosphorus Management Plan pilot within the South Saskatchewan Regional Plan tests and demonstres how implementation of a management framework occurs through collaboration and shared stewardship to address an environmental issue.
 For example, phosphorus management, from point and non-point source perspectives.

-The plan was approved in 2014 and implementation of the plan has been ongoing since 2015.
-One of the strategies is to provide science-based information and establish phosphorus loading targets in the planning area.
+Since the plan's approval in 2014 and implementation in 2015, one of the strategies provides science-based information and establish phosphorus loading targets in the planning area.

-In support of the Government of Alberta developing Bow river maximum allowable loads for total phosphorus, the Bow River Land Use characterization project aims to determine land use changes over time, from 1991 to 2016, in the Bow river tributaries.
-Weather pattern characterization and agricultural land use and phosphorus concentration relationships in the tributaries will also be explored to help understand potential drivers of phosphorus loading contributions.
+In support of the Government of Alberta developing Bow river maximum allowable loads for total phosphorus, the Bow River Land Use characterization project aims to determine land use changes over time, from 1991 to 2010, in the Bow river tributaries.
+Weather pattern characterization and agricultural land use and phosphorus concentration, relationship exploration in the tributaries help understand potential drivers of phosphorus loading contributions.

 Conservation farming land use